Skip to Content

 They fell in love, her father banned the relationship, so they eloped, getting married in St Marylebone Church near to her house and then running away to Italy.
 The story of Elizabeth Barrett Browning and Robert Browning sounds like something straight out of a fairytale.

-You can visit the room where the two married by appointment.
+You can visit the room in the church where the two married by appointment.
 There’s a stained glass window commemorating the event and a copy of their marriage certificate too.

 Read More: Romantic Things to do in London